Ferchax/news-api/README.md

 2. dotnet watch run

 To exceute the Frontend application do following steps:
-1. for now you need to change the backend domain api in the Home Page Component inside the getTopHeadlines method
+1. There are a .env file, there you can change the news api base url to call the backend api
 2. cd Frontend
 3. npm run dev